micahkepe/micahkepe.github.io/blog/content/neovim-setup/index.md

 Honestly this one was a pain in the ass to setup but worth it.

-I did have to make the switch to the [Kitty](replace-me) terminal emulator from [iTerm2](replace-me) as they implement different terminal image protocols (`kitty` vs. `imgcat`) and Kitty's protocol has more support as of writing.
+I did have to make the switch to the [Kitty](https://sw.kovidgoyal.net/kitty/) terminal emulator from [iTerm2](https://iterm2.com/index.html) as they implement different terminal image protocols (`kitty` vs. `imgcat`) and Kitty's protocol has more support as of writing.
 Additionally, getting the right Luarocks version (5.1) is a little tricky as it is an older version of Luarocks.

 Honestly, I needed images in Neovim in order to even consider making the switch from Visual Studio Code, so getting this plugin working was a non-begotiable for me.

 {{ note(body="
- **Note**: This particular configuration of the plugin must be run in Kitty to work.
+ **Note:** This particular configuration of the plugin must be run in Kitty to work.
 See the `backend` option if you want to use a different emulator.
 ")}}